 If you’re a food venue owner and wish to expand your operations by adding a delivery service, you have two options:

 - Update your website with new features and create your own delivery service (by couriers, drones, autonomous robots, etc.)

 - Connect with an on-demand delivery platform that can arrange deliveries for you

 The pros of doing your own delivery are that you can set your own rules and engage directly with your customers.
 You’ll be able to create a customer database and build targeted marketing as well as adjust your menu based on direct feedback from people who buy your food.

 The biggest con of having your own delivery service is usually the cost.
 You’ll not only need to update your website (which you might want to do anyway as there are many reasons to update a business website) but also pay for couriers and vehicle maintenance.
 Maintenance costs can be lowered by delivering orders on foot or by bike instead of by car.

-However, it’s not like hiring a third party to deliver orders is without its drawbacks.
+However, hiring a third party to deliver orders also contains drawbacks.

 Delivery platforms can also cost a lot — usually, they take a share of the total for each order.
 They also don’t share their databases with restaurants, meaning the only way to market through them is by paying to be placed at the top of the list.
 Depending on the fees a delivery platform sets and the size of your business, you might fare better by having your own delivery service.